garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 We went to Vail as part of a big family/friend trip in March 2023.
 The day at Vail was day
 2 of 4 for our trip.
-This day will go down as one of the my favorite and most memorable days of skiing ever.
+This day will go down as one of my favorite and most memorable days of skiing ever.

 ### The would I go back?
 Without hesitation, yes.
-From very early in the day, I was saying "this place lives up to the hype."
+From very early in the day, I was saying "This place lives up to the hype."
 It's also worth noting that I was initially hesitant to go to Vail because of the cost, crowds, and hoity-toity nature.

-I'll commentate through more below, but this notion of wanting to go back is heavily influenced by the dream of a storm we encountered while skiing Vail.
-We also barely touched most of the mountain in the day we were here.
+I'll commentate more below, but this notion of wanting to go back is heavily influenced by the dream of a storm we encountered while skiing Vail.
+We also barely touched most of the mountain on the day we were there.

 ## The day
-_It may be best to read about the day with the [Vail maps]_ _open to to give context on the landmarks and lifts that_ _are referenced._
+_It may be best to read about the day with the [Vail maps]_ _open to give context on the landmarks and lifts that_ _are referenced._

-We started our day from a parking garage in Vail Village and quickly made it to the top of the mountain.
-As soon as the Legendary Back Bowls were open, we started navigating through the - Sun Up Bowl, Sun Down Bowl.
+We started our day at a parking garage in Vail Village and quickly made it to the top of the mountain.
+As soon as the Legendary Back Bowls were open, we started navigating through the Sun Up Bowl, and Sun Down Bowl.

-In the Sun Down Bowl in particular, runs were quite long, bumpy and covered in cruddy snow.
-Some of the snow even had an inch thick layer of ice on top of it.
+In the Sun Down Bowl particular, runs were quite long, bumpy, and covered in cruddy snow.
+Some of the snow even had an inch-thick layer of ice on top of it.
 It was pretty sunny during this time of the day.

 We stayed in the Back Bowls until eating lunch at Buffalos.
 After lunch, we headed back to the Blue Sky Basin.
-To get there, Grace and I took a run through Sun up Bowl, up Sun up Express and down generally under the Tea Cup Express to arrive at Skyline Express.
+To get there, Grace and I took a run through Sun Up Bowl, up Sun Up Express, and down generally under the Tea Cup Express to arrive at Skyline Express.
 Others in our group took a long wavering route over with no lift but I believe with some pushing to get to the same spot.
 I only call this